Will you help the Carlisle Heath recover from the 2026 bushfires?

 The Funding Gap: Why We Need You Now

 There is a critical "knowledge window" open right now that we cannot afford to miss.
+Nature doesn’t wait for paperwork.

 Your donation today provides the immediate "bridge" funding we need to take these urgent actions right now:

-Vegetation Recovery Surveys: We need to monitor how the unique flora is regenerating against our ten-year baseline.
-This will tell us if management actions are needed to ensure this landscape can provide homes for important and vulnerable species into the future.
+Vegetation Recovery Surveys: Monitoring of how the unique flora of the Carlisle Heath is regenerating, and comparing this against our ten-year baseline will reveal what management actions are needed to ensure this landscape can keep providing homes for important and vulnerable species into the future.

 The CEC is an ACNC-registered charity and all donations over $2 are tax deductible.